 What is preterm labor?

-Preterm labor is when you go into labor before the 37th week of pregnancy.
-This is scary because baby may come out when he’s not fully ready and developed.
+Preterm labor is when you go into labor before the 37th week of pregnancy, when baby may not be fully developed.

 What are the signs of preterm labor?

-Some of the signs to look out for if you think you're in preterm labor include vaginal discharge, leaking of amniotic fluid, vaginal bleeding or spotting, and pressure in the pelvis (or feeling like the baby is suddenly pushing down), as well as tightening, contractions or abdominal pain that’s occurring regularly.
-Other symptoms include a low, dull backache and diarrhea.
-So if something doesn’t feel right (regardless of whether you can pinpoint it), you may want to contact your doctor just to be on the safe side.
-Another thing: Make sure that you’re not confusing preterm labor with Braxton Hicks contractions, which occur irregularly and infrequently during your pregnancy and are your body’s way of preparing for labor.
+If something doesn’t feel right (regardless of whether you can pinpoint it), you may want to contact your doctor just to be on the safe side.
+Another thing: Make sure you’re not confusing preterm labor with Braxton Hicks contractions, which occur irregularly and infrequently during your pregnancy and are your body’s way of preparing for labor.

 Are there any tests for preterm labor?